sfl0r3nz05/Medium/Chaincode implementation for managing the drafting of roaming agreements/README.md

     ```

 ## Modules integration
 The integration between the different modules takes place in each of the methods defined for the HFB chaincode.
 Considering that in **Part 3** each of the chaincode methods were defined, we will now focus on a single method to analyze how the integration between modules takes place.
-The selected method is `proposeAgreementInitiation`, which has been defined in Part-3 as *the proposal to initiate the **Roaming Agreement** drafting by one of the two participating MNOs, causing the transition from the initial state to the `started_ra` as shown in the Figure 1:
+The selected method is `proposeAgreementInitiation`, which has been defined in Part-3 as **the proposal to initiate the Roaming Agreement** drafting by one of the two participating MNOs, causing the transition from the initial state to the `started_ra` as shown in the follwing figure:

 <img src="https://github.com/sfl0r3nz05/Medium/blob/main/Chaincode%20implementation%20for%20managing%20the%20drafting%20of%20roaming%20agreements/images/Roaming_Agreement_State_v03.drawio.png">

-Figure 2 shows the sequence diagram illustrating the relationship between the modules defined above.
+The figure below shows the sequence diagram illustrating the relationship between the modules defined above.

 <img src="https://github.com/sfl0r3nz05/Medium/blob/main/Chaincode%20implementation%20for%20managing%20the%20drafting%20of%20roaming%20agreements/images/diagram_sequence_chaincode_v17.drawio.png">